opencog/sensory/Design.md

   the ReadLink & WriteLink. (early April 2024)
 * [Notes Part B](DesignNotes-B.md) -- Basic idea of Action/Perception
-  and basic idea of a DTD (Document Type Definition) or IDL (Interface Description Lanuage) for IRC chat.
+  and basic idea of a DTD (Document Type Definition) or IDL (Interface Description Language) for IRC chat.
 First description of using Link Grammar Sections for the DTD/IDL.
   (mid-April 2024)
 * [Notes Part C](DesignNotes-C.md) -- Sketch how to create a netlist